filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Getting the sequence
 **Siemens**
 Please contact Markus Nilsson at Lund University (markus.nilsson@med.lu.se).
-Please provide information about the intended hardware and use case.
-Please check the [*list of compiled variants*](/Siemens/readme.md) to see if the sequence is available for your system.
+Check the [**list of compiled variants**](/Siemens/readme.md) to see if the sequence is available for your system.
 In special cases we may compile the sequence for other versions.

 **Philips**
 Please contact Maarten Versluis (maarten.versluis@philips.com).